 There are three tiers in the tight-coupling data mining architecture:

-- Data layer: as mentioned above, data layer can be database and/or data warehouse systems.
+- THe data layer: as mentioned above, the data layer can be a database and/or data warehouse system.
 This layer is an interface for all data sources.
-Data mining results are stored in data layer so it can be presented to end-user in form of reports or other kind of visualization.
+Data mining results are stored in the data layer so they can be presented to the end-user in the form of reports or another kind of visualization.

-- Data mining application layer is used to retrieve data from database.
-Some transformation routine can be performed here to transform data into desired format.
+- The data mining application layer is used to retrieve data from the database.
+Some transformation routines can be performed here to transform data into the desired format.
 Then data is processed using various data mining algorithms.

-- Front-end layer provides intuitive and friendly user interface for end-user to interact with data mining system.
-Data mining result presented in visualization form to the user in the front-end layer.
+- The Front-end layer provides an intuitive and friendly user interface for end-user to interact with the data mining system.
+Data mining results presented in visualization form to the user in the front-end layer.

-In this article, we’ve discussed various data mining architectures, its advantages and disadvantages.
-And then we looked into a tight-couple data mining architecture – the most desired, high performance and scalable data mining architecture.
+In this article, we’ve discussed various data mining architectures, their advantages, and their disadvantages.
+And then we looked into a tight couple of data mining architecture – the most desired, high performance, and scalable data mining architecture.